Treating Chronic Pain with PEMF

 PEMF : A viable treatment for chronic pain

-Understanding that the causes and mechanics of pain, it becomes easier to understand how PEMF can treat it.
+Understanding the causes and mechanics of pain makes it easier to understand how PEMF can treat it.
 Remember, pain management is achieved in several ways:

-- Turn off the the nociceptors (or pain switches) by reducing inflammation.
+Turn off the nociceptors (or pain switches) by reducing inflammation.

-Pain killers cannot help with the first of these, because they have no ability to help in the healing process.
-PEMF treatment is geared to both symptom and root cause, and therefore is far superior.
+Painkillers cannot help with the first of these because they cannot help in the healing process.
+PEMF treatment is geared to both symptom and root cause and therefore is far superior.
 The benefit of PEMF in dealing with both the underlying pathology while providing pain relief was also reported by a Los Angeles study:

 “This review article notes that low-frequency electromagnetic therapy has been used for a variety of purposes.
 Those specifically identified by the author include cell growth promotion, pain reduction, improved blood circulation, bone repair, increased wound healing, sedative effects, enhanced sleep, and arthritic relief.”
 (1)